Childcare Expenses that Qualify for the Tax Credit

 - $200 per week for a child under 7

 - $275 per week for a child with a severe and prolonged impairment in mental or physical functions (regardless of his or her age)

 - $125 per week for any other eligible child

-* This is the amount for 2019.
+* This is the amount for the current taxation year.
 It is indexed every year.

 ** Except for the parental contribution required for a subsidized childcare space.

 If your child has a subsidized childcare space and you must pay expenses in addition to the parental contribution (required for a subsidized childcare space), the additional expenses may qualify for the credit.
 In that case, the childcare service provider must give you an RL-24 slip supporting the expenses giving entitlement to the credit.

 Do not send us your RL-24 slip or the receipts issued by the person who provided the childcare services, but keep them in case we ask for them.